 The use of big integers leads to peculiar issues relating to signedness.
-This is in some ways a JavaScript issue, but would also be true in other languages.
-Taking modulo n of a negative number tends to return a negative number, rather than a number within the range [0,n].
+Taking modulo n of a negative number tends to return a negative number, rather than a number within the range [0, n].
 This leads to inconsistencies when calculating the GCD or finding Bezout coefficients.
 In particular, this became an issue when trying to validate proofs of zero, as the GCD returned -1 rather than 1 in some cases.
 Resolving this simply required changing the update and encrypt functions to add the modulus until the representation of the ciphertext was signed correctly.
-Whilst the fix for this was simple, having to fix this in the first place is annoying, and using a non-numerical type (such as a byte stream) may resolve this in general.
+Using a non-numerical type (such as a byte array) may resolve this issue in general.

-5.0.3 Resources
+5.3 Resources

 The peer-to-peer implementation requires more processing power and more bandwidth on each peer than a client-server implementation would.
 This is the main limitation of the peer-to-peer implementation.
 The program ran in a reasonable time, using a reasonable amount of resources on the computers I had access to, but these are not representative of the majority of people.
-Using greater processing power increases power consumption, which is definitely undesirable.
-In a client-server implementation, even with an extra computer, I predict that the power consumption should be lower than the peer-to-peer implementation presented.
+Using greater processing power increases power consumption, which is undesirable.
+In a client-server implementation, the power consumption should be lower than the peer-to-peer implementation presented as no processing time is spent validating proofs or using the Paillier cryptosystem, which is less efficient than the hybrid cryptosystems used in standard online communication.